-Leaving the comforts of your familiar environment for a country where you may not know anyone nor speak the language will undoubtedly come with some challenges.
-According to a study by international health insurance provider, Aetna International, 94% of ex-pats are unprepared for mental health issues when relocating abroad.
+Leaving the comforts of your familiar environment for a country where you may not know anyone or speak the language will undoubtedly come with some challenges.
+According to a study by international health insurance provider Aetna International, 94% of ex-pats are unprepared for mental health issues when relocating abroad.

 Give yourself time to adjust

-As an expat you will likely have to take care of many administrative and legal matters such as finding an apartment, obtaining visas, finding a job and paying taxes.
-Learning the ins and outs of a new system can be challenging as well as time-consuming and it can help to consult an immigration lawyer such as Prudent Law.
+As an expat, you will likely have to take care of many administrative and legal matters, such as finding an apartment, obtaining visas, finding a job, and paying taxes.
+Learning the ins and outs of a new system can be challenging as well as time-consuming, and it can be helpful to consult an immigration lawyer such as Prudent Law.